Angelmmiguel/ditto_code/README.md

 	end

 These blocks are for development.
-When you turn to production, execute call to Ditto to atack!.
+When you turn to production, call to Ditto to atack!.
 In a terminal:

 	dittoc PREMIUM my_file.rb